sourcecred/docs/docs/beta/introduction.md

 bigger picture of a project?
 Sounds a little dystopian, right?
 The algorithm uses what we call "Weights", which are a set of rules stating which types of contributions are worth what amounts of Cred.
-The Weights for Cred distribution are decided by each community individually, thereby giving a community the opportunity to decide what it values and which actions uphold those values as they work together to create something.
+The Weights for Cred distribution are decided by each community individually, thereby giving every community the opportunity to decide what it values and which actions uphold those values as they work together to create something.
 Every community using SourceCred can decide for themselves what is valuable and deserving of Cred, and what is not.